MinimulDev/tag-creator/README.md

 ### Versioning Structure

+- There are 2 types of versioning you can apply.
+Conventional semantic versioning, or a slightly more verbose structure.
-- We use a custom versioning semantic similar to semver with a <i>slight</i> difference.
-Rather than MAJOR.MINOR.PATCH we use MAJOR.MINOR.PATCH.HOTFIX which gives us quite a bit more power in our CI/CD flow.
+    - The more verbose structure uses MAJOR.MINOR.PATCH.HOTFIX rather than MAJOR.MINOR.PATCH, which gives us quite a bit more power in our CI/CD flow.
     - If no hotfix is applied, out of simplicity we omit the .HOTFIX
         - e.g. 0.0.1 =
             ```json
             { "major": 0, "minor": 0, "patch": 1, "hotfix": 0 }
             ```
           and 0.0.0.1 =
             ```json
             { "major": 0, "minor": 0, "patch": 0, "hotfix": 1 }
+            ```
+    - For conventional semantic versioning:
+        - 0.0.1 =
+            ```json
+            { "major": 0, "minor": 0, "patch": 0 }
             ```
 - Tags created are marked as pre-release.
 - MAJOR updates are considered extreme breaking changes and should be manually created, so Minimul Tag Creator has no configuration as such.